nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

   "all_nodes_ok": false
 }
 ```
 The status information is based on the data in the configuration database and other nodes are not directly accessed.
-If the database is not available at all, the status check will respond with an error (HTTP error 503 Service Unvailable).
-A node status is:
+A node can be:
   * "OK" if the configuration is recently generated.
   * "WARN" if the timestamp is more than a global configuration generation interval in the past.
   * "ERROR" if the timestamp is older than the global configuration expriry time.